 This method is preferred over infinite scheduling in the short run, as it keeps every work center or resource running at optimal capacity rather than an overload.
 In the event that additional resources become available and capacity goes up, managers can adjust the finite plan to meet these new limits.

-Epicor finite scheduling uses management by exception.
-In other words, if all jobs or work orders will meet promised delivery dates, there is nothing which needs to be brought to the attention of the scheduler.
-However, if Epicor finite scheduling cannot configure the workflow to enable all jobs to be delivered on time, then those jobs are brought to the attention of the scheduler.
+Epicor Kinetic finite scheduling uses management by exception.
+In other words, if all jobs or work orders will meet promised delivery dates, there is nothing that needs to be brought to the attention of the scheduler.
+However, if Epicor Kinetic finite scheduling cannot configure the workflow to enable all jobs to be delivered on time, then those jobs are brought to the attention of the scheduler.
 The scheduler has alternatives to consider in order to enable the late jobs to be delivered on time.
 Those alternatives are: 1) use more resources simultaneous on the constrained operation(s), 2) work overtime on the constrained operations, 3) subcontract some or all of the constrained operation(s), 4) make other jobs late enabling the more important job to be delivered on time, or 5) accept the fact this job will be late.

 Moreover, if machines break down, materials become scarce, or workers are absent, those blocks of time may shift on a regular basis.

 This is why it’s helpful for companies to perform infinite scheduling when they are planning their shop floor operations.
 Entering the following data accurately and timely into your ERP system can help make all scheduling operations as on-time as possible: